yesodweb/yesodweb.com-content/blog/2014/01/new-fast-logger.md

           | otherwise          = (ologmsg <> nlogmsg, Nothing)

 When a log message is appended to a queue, its total length is compared with the current buffer size (in `checkBuf`).
 If the total length is bigger than the buffer size, the queue is swapped with the log message.
 Then, the buffer is locked.
-The log messages in the old queue are copied into the buffer then the buffer is wrote into its corresponding file.
+The log messages in the old queue are copied into the buffer then the buffer is written into its corresponding file.
 Otherwise, the log message is just appended to the queue.

 Why is this new approach fast?
 Well, the new one takes a lock only when it flushes its buffer and the locking can be obtained in almost all cases.
 But the old one tries to take a lock everytime when each message is copied into `Handle`'s buffer.